 Ohio’s workplaces, like Ohio itself, have changed much since 1927.

-One constant, however, has been the Ohio Safety Congress & Expo and its commitment to keeping the people in those workplaces safe and healthy.
+One constant, however, has been the Ohio Safety Congress & Expo and its commitment to keeping Ohio workplaces safe and healthy.

-In 1927, about 27,000 companies did business here; and as one of the more industrialized states, Ohio had recorded about a third of the nation’s 600,000 occupational injuries and more than 1,100 of its fatalities the previous year.
+In 1927, about 27,000 companies did business here.
+As one of the more industrialized states, Ohio had recorded about a third of the nation’s 600,000 occupational injuries and more than 1,100 of its fatalities the previous year.

-The Ohio Safety Congress & Expo (as it was renamed in 2000) has grown into the largest free workplace safety conference in the United States.
+Renamed in 2000, the Ohio Safety Congress & Expo has grown into the largest free workplace safety conference in the United States.

 Today’s congress features more than 300 exhibits, 200 educational breakout sessions and 7,000 in annual attendance.
-As a result of the COVID-19 pandemic, the 2020 conference was offered as a virtual event, as will the 2021 event.
+As a result of the COVID-19 pandemic, the 2020 and 2021 conferences were virtual events, as will the 2022 event.

 Much about society has changed since 1927, and workplaces are no exception.
-The need for a commitment to safety in those workplaces is unchanging, however; and the Ohio Safety Congress & Expo exemplifies that commitment.
+The need for a commitment to safety in Ohio workplaces, however, is unchanging.
+The Ohio Safety Congress & Expo exemplifies that commitment.

 2023 – March 8-10 (tentative)